OS-Project-Fall2025/XV6-Networking-Support/README.md

 networking lab infrastructure.

 The upstream xv6 source and acknowledgments remain available in `README`.
-See `LICENSE` for the repository's license terms.
+See `LICENSE` for the xv6's license terms.